 Welcome to the Disability Partnership Calderdale website.

-May 2019 – Taxi Licencing & Calderdale’s Visual Impairment Service: A report from our May open meeting where members, friends and guests enjoyed a packed evening with two main presentations, the first looking at taxi licencing and the training of taxi drivers, with Calderdale council’s licencing team; the second was from rehabilitation officers with Calderdale Council’s Visual Impairment Team, who support local people with a visual impairment.
-Both were invited to attend following requests from our members for more information and an opportunity to feedback on these specific services.
+May 2019 – Taxi Licencing & Calderdale’s Visual Impairment Service: A report from our May open meeting with two main presentations, the first looking at taxi licencing and the training of taxi drivers, with Calderdale council’s licencing team; the second was from rehabilitation officers with Calderdale Council’s Visual Impairment Team.

 April 2019 – Community Funding & 3-Year Project Launch: A report from our April open meeting, where Disability Partnership Calderdale celebrated the launch of its three-year National Lottery Community Fund award of £186,400.